bbc/tams/docs/adr/decisions/0004-content-deletion.md

 * Good, because it still allows FlowSegments (and their attached essence) to be deleted to manage storage space
 * Good, because it also avoids proliferation of Flow records, since they can be deleted
 * Bad, because it encourages proliferation of Source records (although they are a small piece of metadata with no essence attached directly), which can never be removed from a TAMS instance

+## More Information

+### TAMS/AWS Workshop Discussion - 13th February 2024

+A discussion about this proposal took place during the TAMS/AWS workshop on 13th February 2024, with the BBC R&D TAMS team, BBC B&EUT architects and AWS Solution Architects

+The discussion concluded that there might be uses for some delayed deletion functionality, eg for audit purposes.
+However it was clear that in any non-trivial system, there will be capabilities alongside the store, for example a Media Asset Management (MAM) system and/or a separate archive to which content is replicated, with a different set of access rules.
+As a concrete example, the BBC B&EUT MAM architect in the room (Mark H) believed records of what content once existed didn't need to live in the store.

+As a result, it makes sense to make the store less complicated, rather than more, and select Option 1.
+In addition, there is a separate proposal (yet to be drafted) that stores should have an "event stream" mechanism, allowing interested parties to subscribe to store events.
+One such party could be an audit log.